JackHack96/EasyEffects-Presets/README.md

 before running the script.

 # Manual installation
-Just clone the repository and then copy the `.preset` files into the `PulseEffects` directory you can find in the local `config` directory.
+Just clone the repository and then copy the `.json` files into the `PulseEffects/output` directory which you can find in the local `config` directory.
 Obviously the location of that directory depends on how you installed PulseEffects.
-If you installed it through Flatpak, you can find it in `~/.var/app/com.github.wwmm.pulseeffects/config/PulseEffects`, or if you used the PPA for Ubuntu (or the AUR package for Arch) it should be `~/.config/PulseEffects`
+If you installed it through Flatpak, you can find it in `~/.var/app/com.github.wwmm.pulseeffects/config/PulseEffects/output`, or if you used the PPA for Ubuntu (or the AUR package for Arch) it should be `~/.config/PulseEffects/output`